 The officer arrives and observes a dark figure in the area near the dispatch location.
 He has to make a decision.
 Do I stop and talk to this guy or do I head directly to the scene?
 Most rookie cops would drive past the suspect and head directly to the call.
 It’s called tunnel vision.
 I know, I cruised past many suspects before I gained the experience that taught me to keep my eyes open when I entered the hot zone.

 Make no mistake about it, stopping the suspect was a veteran move.

-The Officer stops his cruiser car to investigate.
+The officer stops his cruiser car to investigate.
 He approaches the man to determine if he’s connected to the 911 call.
-Then it happens, in a blink of an eye the fight is on, the suspect is armed with a knife and starts slashing at the Officer.
+Then it happens, in the blink of an eye the fight is on, the suspect is armed with a knife and starts slashing at the officer.
 Training and survival instincts immediately take over.
-The Officer has to fight for his life.
+The officer has to fight for his life.
 He’s being slashed and injured but may not even feel it.
 That’s because by he’s experiencing his own adrenaline rush.

 Cops are often killed by suspects who overpower them and seize their firearms.

 All police officers know they’re at an extreme disadvantage when it comes to the principles of action vs reaction in deadly force encounters such as this.